Psloan4/startup/notes.md

 - To link a domain name to an ip-address, you must first buy a domain name, and then register that address so any time the domain name is input, it will redirect to the ip-address provided
 -  Using https, communication will be encrypted and decrypted automatically by caddy(?) to ensure safe requests and responses

+## Domains
+For the domain name banana.fruit.bozo.click, here is the breakdown:

+Top-Level Domain (TLD): click
+The TLD is the last part of the domain, which identifies the domain extension (like .com, .org, .net, etc.).
+In this case, .click is the TLD.

+Root Domain: bozo.click
+The root domain is the combination of the TLD and the domain name directly to the left of it.
+Here, bozo is the root domain's name, and .click is the TLD, making bozo.click the root domain.

+Subdomains: fruit and banana
+Subdomains are the parts that appear before the root domain.
+Here, fruit is a subdomain of bozo.click, and banana is a subdomain of fruit.bozo.click.

+So, banana is a subdomain of fruit, which itself is a subdomain of bozo.click.

 ## HTML - 9/21/24
 ### HTML Structure
 - HTML structure is split into body, headers, footers, main, sections, and many more options